-Vaccinations protect against a wide range of infectious diseases, many of which can be fatal.
+Vaccinations are critical in helping your dog fight off infectious diseases, many of which can be fatal.

 Vaccinations for puppies

-- Where you get your puppy from can have a huge impact on their health and happiness.
-Unfortunately, puppies that have been illegally imported or that were born on puppy farms are much more likely to catch serious illnesses like parvovirus.
-If you’re thinking about getting a puppy, take a look at the puppy contract for advice on how to avoid these breeders.
+Where you get your puppy from can have a huge impact on their health and happiness.
+If they have a vaccinated mum, new born puppies get some protection against diseases through their mother’s milk that can help keep them healthy before they are able to get vaccinated themselves.
+Unfortunately, puppies that have been illegally imported or that were bred on puppy farms could be much more likely to suffer serious illnesses like parvovirus as their mums won’t have been vaccinated so can’t pass on their immunity.
+If you’re thinking about getting a puppy, take a look at our advice on how to avoid these breeders.

 Booster vaccinations for dogs

 After having their initial vaccinations as a puppy, your dog will need regular booster injections throughout their life.
 This is to help keep them protected as over time their immunity could otherwise go away.
 If you do not keep on top of your dog’s vaccinations they will be more at risk of catching infectious diseases.

 Booster jabs for distemper, parvovirus and canine hepatitis are usually needed every three years.
 Booster jabs for leptospirosis are needed every year.